outerbounds/terraform-aws-metaflow/examples/eks_argo/README.md

-# An example of deploying Metaflow with a EKS cluster
+# An example of deploying Metaflow with Argo on an EKS cluster

 This example will create Metaflow infrastructure from scratch, with a Kubernetes cluster using Amazon EKS.
 It uses [`datastore`](../../modules/datastore/) and [`metadata-service`](../../modules/metadata-service/) submodules to provision S3 bucket, RDS database and Metaflow Metadata service running on AWS Fargate.